DavidChen25/Covid-19-Sentiment-Analysis/README.md

 # Acknowledgement

-I want to thank Guoran Zhang for contributing classification and result part of this project.
+I want to thank Guoran Zhang for the contribution of the classification and result part for this project.
 We did really good job on this sentiment analysis and perform nice results.

 # References